hyundai-robotics/doc-hrsafespace2/5-hrspace/8-tool-orient.md

 (For demonstration purposes, the tool shapes from the previous section have been removed, and the spot welding gun tool's transparency is set to 60% via `Style - Transparency`.)

-1. In Extended Properties, select `layout/tool_orient`.
+1. In Extension Properties, select `layout/tool_orient`.
    Enter an angular deviation of 60°, then click the [](../_assets/toolbar_save.PNG) button.
 A cone-shaped tool orientation range will appear in the robot flange coordinate system.

    ![](../_assets/ch05_76_tool_orient.PNG)